DariaTolstokoraya/DSA-210-Project/README.md

 3) Points are densely clustered near the mean (0 to +2 centered scores), suggesting most Swiss experience moderate-to-strong workplace integration.
 The wider spread at lower scores (-8 to -2) highlights greater happiness variability among those with below-average team belonging.

+The regression model explained 4% of outcome variance (R² = 0.04).
+Both workplace integration (β = 0.14) and parental closeness (β = 0.11) showed small positive associations, while household composition demonstrated no meaningful relationship.
+The low R² suggests important predictors may be missing from the model.

 # Limitations
 One obvious limitation I can think of right now is that my analysis relies on self-reported survey data, which may include bias.
 It is a pretty common situation when it comes to self reporting, because people like to respond in a socially desirable way or they misunderstand the questions, for example.